Geeks in Phoenix

 Windows 11 hardware requirements explained

-But with Windows 10, the security requirements were still there, but they were not being enforced.
+However, with Windows 10, the security requirements were still there, but they were not being enforced.
 The Unified Extensible Firmware Interface (UEFI), Secure Boot, and Trusted Platform Module (TPM) (see below) requirements were optional for Windows 10 to install and run.

 And if you look into UEFI, you will find that Secure Boot is part of that standard.
-And since UEFI can take advantage of TPM, it makes sense to include all three (3) in the requirements for Windows 11.
+And since UEFI can take advantage of the TPM, it makes sense to include all three (3) in the requirements for Windows 11.

 Hardware requirements for Windows 7, 8.1 and 10